bxparks/AceTime/USER_GUIDE.md

       anything worthwhile.
     * The datasets and `*ZoneSpecifier` classes have been *not* been tested or validated for years prior to 2000.
+    * TZ Database version 2019b contains the first use of the `{onDayOfWeek<=onDayOfMonth}` syntax that I have seen (specifically `Rule Zion, FROM 2005, TO 2012, IN Apr, ON Fri<=1`).
+The actual transition date can shift into the previous month (or to the next month in the case of `>=`).
+However, shifting into the previous year or the next year is not supported.
+The `tzcompiler.py` will exclude and flag the Rules which could potentially shift to a different year.
+As of version 2019b, no such Rule seems to exist.
 * `Link` entries
     * The TZ Database `Link` entries are implemented as C++ references to the equivalent `Zone` entries.
 For example,